The Central Park Five

 Music by Anthony Davis

-After winning the Pulitzer Prize in 2020 following the world premiere given by Long Beach Opera, Anthony Davis' tremendous work, The Central Park Five, returns to the stage in a new presentation conducted by Anthony Parnther.
+After winning the Pulitzer Prize in 2020 following the world premiere given by LBO, Anthony Davis' tremendous work, THE CENTRAL PARK FIVE, returns to the stage in a new presentation directed by J.Ed Araiza and conducted by Anthony Parnther.

 About the Opera

-Back by popular demand and increasing societal relevance, THE CENTRAL PARK FIVE will return to Long Beach Opera in a new presentation conducted by Anthony Parnther.
-The harrowing account of five teenagers wrongfully convicted, incarcerated and eventually exonerated remains a devastatingly relevant indictment on racial injustices in America.
-LBO’s 2019 world premiere of the opera brought composer and “national treasure” (Opera News) Anthony Davis additional recognition when the score was selected for the 2020 Pulitzer Prize in Music.
+The harrowing account of five teenagers wrongfully convicted, incarcerated, and eventually exonerated remains a devastatingly relevant indictment on racial injustices in America.
+LBO’s 2019 world premiere of the opera brought composer and “national treasure” (opera news), Anthony Davis, additional recognition when the score was selected for the 2020 Pulitzer Prize in Music.
 “Davis’ supercharged score grippingly conveys the claustrophobia of a racist legal system and society from which there was, for these five innocent boys and their families, no exit.”
-(Los Angeles Times).
+(LA Times).

 About The Composer